rsanzante/ansible-nginx-server-block/README.md

 ------------------------

 - nsb_domains: List of domains for this server block.
-At least one domain must be delvared.
+At least one domain must be present.
 The first domain will be considered the main domain for this server block.
 Redirected domains will point to this main domain.
 Also, it's used for generated identifiers and names, like the main configuration file.

 #### Mandatory when SSL is enabled
 ----------------------------------